 Under its station regeneration programme, privatised Railtrack undertook a restoration project around 2000.
 The redundant signal box and covered footbridge were taken down and the station was broadly returned to its original appearance from 1838.
 Following the collapse of Railtrack two years later, that company’s successor Network Rail obtained consent to make further alterations, enclosing part of the Up platform under the canopy (to provide a business space) and building a rather curious replica of the old signal box on the opposite side from its original position.

 The Civic Trust awarded a Commendation in 2014 for this work.
-Ten years later, we are dismayed to note that the station complex remains unoccupied.
+Many years later, we are dismayed to note that the station complex remains unoccupied.
 It is being marketed for tenancy under the ScotRail Station Spaces initiative, but the sign on Gray Street advertising this fact has been destroyed by vandalism and not replaced.
 Meanwhile the signs of neglect are there, with vegetation beginning to sprout and faulty roof drainage causing rainwater to discharge down the walls.

 The train service to Broughty Ferry has now been revitalised.
 Surely, with a little commitment from the rail authorities, a new use can be found for this property.